Delivery management

 Scope definition should include data management and conversion, integration and interfacing, reporting, change management, as appropriate.

-- This is of particular importance when using agile in larger projects where these concerns can be overlooked.
+This is of particular importance when using agile in larger projects where these concerns can be overlooked.
+Change control processes should ensure that features affecting customer satisfaction with the quality of the outputs remain prioritised.

 Processes need to account for changes in business requirements due to shifting business needs or discovery of misconceptions, reflecting budget cuts in scope changes, and highlighting reductions in scope to meet time or cost constraints.